 We understand the needs of medical professionals and can help you protect yourself, your family and even your business partners from the financial consequences of work-related injury.

-The unUsual solution for busy and remote professionals unUsual Risks Insured have flexible face to face, phone to phone or online only solutions to meet these challenges and to provide absolute confidentiality when needed too.
+The Unusual Risks Insured solution for busy and remote professionals unUsual Risks Insured have flexible face to face, phone to phone or online only solutions to meet these challenges and to provide absolute confidentiality when needed too.

 - This also means we can work easily with remote clients in different timezones.

 Australian nurses and healthcare workers suffer an estimated 18,000 needlestick injuries a year*